Let’s face it, filming a wedding can be really stressful.

 And the difference between 1.4 and 2.8 and low light is massive.

-When you jump to the 2.8, it goes from 1600 to like 6400 quite fast, you know, you can’t really drop it below 6400 Right so whereas it’s 1600 with the other one.
+When you jump to the 2.8, it goes from 1600 to 6400 relatively fast; you know, you can’t drop it below 6400 Right now, whereas it’s 1600 with the other one.

-So it’s something to keep in mind if you shoot in low light a lot; you’re going to be a real high ISO with this one instead of like an 85 mil or a 135 mil F2 even.
+So it’s something to keep in mind if you shoot in low light a lot; you’re going to be a real high ISO with this one instead of an 85 mil or a 135 mil F2 even.

 CONCLUSION:

-Alright, guys, so that concludes all the lenses we will talk about today in this article.
+Alright, guys, that concludes all the lenses we will discuss today in this article.

 Do you guys have any experience with these lenses?
 What are your thoughts on them?